PI: Megan L. Killian, PhD

 NIDDK Step-Up Scholar

 Keira joined the Killian lab in February 2017.
-She is a high school senior at Newark Charter School and is investigating the role of metabolism during the development and homeostasis of the tendon-bone attachment.
+She is a freshman at UD in BME and is investigating the role of metabolism during the development and homeostasis of the tendon-bone attachment.

 Fun fact: I am a member of a variety of high school clubs including Jefferson Award, National Honor Society, Marine Science, Anti-Bullying, and a cofounder of Multicultural Club.